 points out that they are permitted on condition that they are not regarded as an authentication of

 events still taking place and which still call for an examination by the Church.

 I hope that I have replied satisfactorily at least to the principal questions that you have presented

 to this Dicastery and I beg Your Excellency to accept the expression of my devoted sentiments.

 Archbishop Tarcisio Bertone

-(Secretary to the "Congregation" presided over by Cardinal Ratzinger)
+(Secretary to the "Congregation" presided over by then-Cardinal Ratzinger)

-There is also recent news concerning the future formation of a committee to
+There was later news concerning the future formation of a committee to

 review the alleged apparitions at Medjugorje in the following article by Cindy